-This week we have a few wonderful resources for learning more about dragonflies and damselflies.
+This week we have science activities and resources for learning more about dragonflies and damselflies, Order Odonata.

 What is a dragonfly and what is a damselfly?

-Dragonflies are the large, showy insects that you see around ponds and other bodies of water.
+Dragonflies are the large, showy insects seen around ponds and other bodies of water.
+They have large eyes, which often take up most of their head.
 When they land on a plant or other object, they hold their wings straight out.

 Damselflies, on the other hand, are usually a bit finer, more delicate looking.
 They rest with their wings folded behind their backs.

 Dragonflies and damselflies often are bright colors, such as red, green and bright blue.
 In addition, the colors of many dragonflies change as they get older.
 They can be just as colorful and fun to watch as birds or butterflies.

 Activity: Make models of adult dragonflies and damselflies.

 Either gather photographs and illustrations of dragonflies and damselflies.
 Use these to draw the adults, or make models.

 Pay attention to their anatomy.
 For example, the legs and wings are attached to the thorax.
 Damselflies have smaller eyes than dragonflies.
 The wings have numerous veins that give them a net-like appearance.
 The legs have spines and are used to scoop up prey in midair.

 The Enchanted Tree has instructions for a Folded dragonfly craft